 After spending the entire night being tortured by bright lights, uncomfortable seats, and unruly passengers, we finally reached Barcelona.
 It was early morning, cloudy and chilly, and we barely had an hour of sleep last night.
 Shivering, we ran down the platform inside the train station to search for baggage lockers.

-Again, this was 2010 and we had only a few international trips under out belts.
+Again, this was 2010 and we had only a few international trips under our belts.
 We made multiple mistakes during that trip, all of which taught us to be better travelers, but made that specific vacation a bit of a horror show at times.
-The first mistake, described in the earlier post, was buying wrong tickets to an overnight train.
-The second mistake, as we were about to find out, was booking a cheap hotel far from center of town.
-Victor just graduated from law school and took the bar exam, so we were very budget conscious, more so than we are now.
+The first mistake, described in the earlier post, was buying the wrong tickets for an overnight train.
+The second mistake, as we were about to find out, was booking a cheap hotel far from the center of town.
+Victor just graduated from law school and took the bar exam, so we were very budget-conscious, more so than we are now.
 After we couldn’t find any reasonably priced accommodations in the center, we decided that a half an hour ride on the subway to the hotel was not going to be a big deal for the three days we were in Barcelona.
 There was only one problem.
-The morning of our arrival to Barcelona, we didn’t want to do an hour round trip to go to our hotel to drop off luggage and then back to the center of town.
+On the morning of our arrival in Barcelona, we didn’t want to do an hour round trip to go to our hotel to drop off luggage and then back to the center of town.
 We decided, reasonably enough, to leave our backpacks in the train station baggage lockers, spend the day exploring the city, then pick up our luggage and take a train from the same station to the hotel.
 So here we were, exhausted from our sleepless night and confused by instructions in all Spanish on how to operate the lockers.
 We finally found a locker large enough, managed to open it, stuffed all our luggage inside, and hectically searched our pockets for enough Euro coins to close the locker.
 At last, with our baggage safely locked away, we were ready to start exploring the city.

-We spent the whole day exploring beautiful Barcelona by getting lost in the narrow alleys of the Gothic Quarter, ogling at whimsical architecture of Antonio Gaudi, and people-watching at the crowded pedestrian Las Ramblas street.
-While researching the trip, we read that Spain was one of the top countries for pickpockets; that out of all Spanish cities, Barcelona topped the list for pickpocketing; and number one spot to be pickpocketed in Barcelona was the Las Ramblas street.
+We spent the whole day exploring beautiful Barcelona by getting lost in the narrow alleys of the Gothic Quarter, ogling the whimsical architecture of Antonio Gaudi, and people-watching the crowded pedestrian Las Ramblas street.
+While researching the trip, we read that Spain was one of the top countries for pickpockets; that out of all Spanish cities, Barcelona topped the list for pickpocketing; and the number one spot to be pickpocketed in Barcelona was the Las Ramblas street.
 Armed with this knowledge, we were anxiously watching our pockets while exploring Barcelona and were especially vigilant and extra-careful when walking Las Ramblas, trying to prevent any potential theft.
 I wore my small day backpack in front and held on to my camera for dear life.
-As the sun set and night settled over the city, exhausted, happy, and with all our wallets, phones, and camera still on us, we headed back towards the train station.
+As the sun set and night settled over the city, exhausted, happy, and with all our wallets, phones, and the camera still on us, we headed back towards the train station.

 At the train station, we walked up to the luggage storage section.
-We had a small key from the luggage locker, with a locker number clearly labelled on the key.
+We had a small key from the luggage locker, with a locker number clearly labeled on the key.
 We found the locker with no problems, unlocked it, and threw the door open.

 The locker was empty.
 Completely empty.
 Unable to believe my eyes, I slowly extended my hand into the locker and touched the back wall, the ceiling, and the sides of the locker.
 Even with my hand exploring the emptiness of the locker, my brain refused to believe this was not some kind of an optical illusion.

-“Our stuff isn’t here.”
-I said incredulously.
+“Our stuff isn’t here,” I said incredulously.

 Victor was much quicker on the uptake.
 “Did we get robbed?
 Was the lock picked?
 Did we overstay the length of allowed locker occupancy?
 Who do we talk to about this?”